research team mentor

 It is anticipated that humanities fellows will spend approximately 50% of their time indoors, working on projects.
 They will spend 50% outdoors, in the field with science researchers.
 Field work will include extended periods in heat, exposure to sun, and common hazards such as ticks and poison ivy.

 They will be full members of the Tyson summer research community and will participate in all cross-project training, including that for designing and presentation of a research poster for the WashU undergraduate research symposium in the fall of 2019.
 They will engage with all Tyson Fellows in the weekly undergraduate colloquium, weekly Tyson summer seminar series, and Thursday evening community dinners.

 Team structure and opportunities for independent research

-Dr. Loui will be present and available at Tyson Tuesdays through Thursdays.
+Dr. Loui will be present and available at Tyson Monday through Friday.
 Humanities fellows will be present Monday through Friday.
 Initial project planning will require small group discussion; once a plan is established, work can be independent, with additional guidance available when needed.